Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

 - Irish Moss – This is often used as a diamond filler and suggests a respectable harvest.
 It symbolises the carrageen moss seaweed found along the Irish coastline, often used as a fertiliser and food.

 - Diamond – Symbolises the shapes of the mesh in fishing nets and stands for success and wealth.

 - Cable – The most frequently found pattern on Aran jumpers is the cable stitch.
 A plain cable represents the fisherman’s ropes promising good luck and safety at sea.
 And a plated stitch represents daily life and hard work intertwined.

 - Zig Zag – Represents the ups and downs of married life.

 Whether you want to find a stitch that has a meaning, or you simply like the appearance of an Aran jumper, ensure you buy one that you will love.

-And remember, as with everything, if the prices seems too good to be true, then it probably is and the jumper may not in fact be a genuine Aran jumper or has been machine made from lesser quality yarn.
+And remember, as with everything, if the prices seem too good to be true, then it probably is and the jumper may not be a genuine Aran jumper or has been machine-made from lesser-quality yarn.

 Buy your Aran jumper on Amazon HERE.

 And remember, woolens made from Aran wool/yarn are not limited to sweaters.
 You can buy cardigans, ponchos, and even hat and scarf sets.